material-components/material-components-ios/components/ButtonBar/README.md

 ## Overview

-A Button Bar is similar in concept to a UIToolbar, but Button Bars are **not*  <li class="icon-list-item icon-list-item--link">a drop-in API</li>
-replacement for UIToolbar.
+A Button Bar is similar in concept to a UIToolbar, but Button Bars are **not** a drop-in API replacement for UIToolbar.
 Button Bars are slightly more versatile in that one might use a Button Bar to create a Toolbar or a Navigation Bar (left/right button bars).